-Romantic, two-storey vacation house with a picture-perfect facade in La Punta de Tijarafe.
-Accommodates up to 6 people and includes a barbecue, private heated pool, and impressive ocean view from a 2,900m² property.
+Romantic, two-storey vacation house with a picture-perfect facade in La Punta de Tijarafe with a barbecue, private heated pool, and impressive ocean view from a 2,900m² property.

 This vacation house is exceptional for its facade, its yard, the convenient grilling area, and the wonderful ocean view.
 The living space totals 164 m².
 The 30-cm thick walls ensure a pleasant interior temperature.
 This house is full of romantic details, such as the little wooden bridge over the pond to the pool area.
 The heatable pool measures 32m².